andkrau/NuanceResurrection/Readme.txt

 History
 =======
 version 0.6.3:
-Its now possible to specify a file that should be loaded directly from the command line, e.g. nuance.exe C:\NuonGame\nuon.run this will also automatically launch in fullscreen mode, too
+Add new (optional) postprocessing CRT-like shader ([UseCRTshader] in the .cfg), enabled by default, looks best in fullscreen Its now possible to specify a file that should be loaded directly from the command line, e.g. nuance.exe C:\NuonGame\nuon.run this will also automatically launch in fullscreen mode, too